th-nuernberg/usermgmt/README.md

 ## Project Structure

-This project consists of 3 crates:
+This project consists of three crates:

 - [`usermgmt`](./usermgmt): The CLI tool for simultaneous user management for LDAP and Slurm.
 - [`usermgmt_gui`](./usermgmt_gui): The GUI frontend for simultaneous user management for LDAP and Slurm.